History of the Jews in Ethiopia: Christian dominance (1270–1855)

+Ethiopian forces continued to pacify the Jews, culminating in the capture and execution of the Jewish rebel leader, Goshen.
+Following his death, many of the Beta Israel committed mass suicide.

+In 1614, the Jews of Seimen rebelled against the Emperor Susenyos I. By 1624, the revolt had been quelled, and the conclusive defeat of a subsequent uprising the following year marked the end of the political autonomy of the Beta Israel.

 Gondar period (1632–1855)

 After the Beta Israel autonomy in Ethiopia ended in the 1620s, Emperor Susenyos I confiscated their lands and forcibly baptized others.
-In addition, Jewish writings and religious books were burned and the practice of any form of Jewish religion was forbidden in Ethiopia.
+In addition, the practice of any form of Jewish religion was forbidden in Ethiopia.
 As a result of this period of oppression, much traditional Jewish culture and practice was lost or changed.

 Nonetheless, the Beta Israel community appears to have continued to flourish during this period.
 The capital of Ethiopia, Gondar, in Dembiya, was surrounded by Beta Israel lands.
 The Beta Israel served as craftsmen, masons, and carpenters for the Emperors from the 16th century onwards.
 Such roles had been shunned by Ethiopians as lowly and less honorable than farming.
-According to contemporary accounts by European visitors, Portuguese merchants and diplomats, French, British, and other travellers, the Beta Israel numbered about one million persons in the 17th century.
 These accounts also recounted that some knowledge of Hebrew persisted among the people in the 17th century.
 For example, Manoel de Almeida, a Portuguese diplomat and traveller of the day, wrote that:

-The sources of De Almeida's knowledge are not spelled out, but they at least reflect contemporary views.
-His comments regarding the Hebrew knowledge of the Beta Israel of that time is very significant: it could not have come from recent intercourse with Jews elsewhere, so it indicates deep antiquity to Beta Israel traditions, at least at that time, before their literature was taken away from them and demolished by the later conquering Christians.
-(The more sceptical school of historians, whose views are discussed above, deny that the Ethiopian Jews ever knew Hebrew; they certainly have no Hebrew texts remaining, and have been forced in recent centuries to use the Christian "Old Testament" in Ge'ez after their own literature was destroyed.)
-It is also of interest that he mentions more Jewish communities dwelling beyond Ethiopia in the Sudan.
-As so often in such medieval hearsay accounts, however, loose claims are made that may not be accurate.
-The Beta Israel were not predominantly of the Arabic race, for instance, but he may have meant the term loosely or meant that they also knew Arabic.

-The isolation of the Beta Israel community in Ethiopia, and their continuing use of some Hebrew, was also reported by the Scottish explorer James Bruce who published his travelogue Travels to Discover the Source of the Nile in Edinburgh in 1790.
+The isolation of the Beta Israel community in Ethiopia was also reported by the Scottish explorer James Bruce who visited Gondar in the 18th century: "The only copy of the Old Testament, which they have, is the translation in Geez, the same made use of by the Abyssinian Christians, who are the only scribes, and sell these copies to the Falasha Jews; and no controversy, or dispute about the text, has ever yet arisen between the professors of the two religions.
+They have no Ketubah, or various readings; they have never heard of Talmud, Targum, or Cabala; neither have they any fringes or ribband upon their garments; nor is there, as far as I could learn, one scribe among them."